Carême

 Marie-Antoine Carême (1784–1833) is known as “the king of chefs and the chef of kings.”
 He was abandoned on the streets of Paris at age 10.
 By 25, he was cooking for Napoleon.
 By 30, he was the most famous chef in the world.

-He was the first person to systematize French cuisine — writing the first bestselling cookbooks that codified everything from the four mother sauces to the chef's toque.
+He was the first person to systematize French cuisine — writing the bestselling cookbooks that codified everything from the four mother sauces to the chef's toque.
 He organized cooking into a system.
 We organize cookbooks into a system.
 He wrote the books.
-We index the books.
+We index them.

 Born